biphasic/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-The human body increasingly merges with machines that help combat diseases and prolong our lives.
-This is but the start of a long journey to merge organic and artificial systems.
-I graduated with a PhD in neuromorphic engineering from Sorbonne University because I think that technology can learn a thing or two from how biological systems process information to facilitate that symbiosis.
+I graduated with a PhD in neuromorphic engineering from Sorbonne University because I think that technology can learn a thing or two from how biological systems process information.
 I work with event cameras that are inspired by the human retina and spiking neural networks that mimic our brain in an effort to teach machines to compute a bit more like humans do.
 At the very least there are some power efficiency gains to be made, but hopefully more!
-I love to build open source software for spike-based machine learning!
+Also I love to build open source software for spike-based machine learning.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_public.pdf" "newtab" >}}resumé{{< /staticref >}}. -->